Murthy10/pyschieber/README.md

 3 : Trumpf.BELL
 4 : Trumpf.ACORN
 5 : Trumpf.SHIELD
+6 : Trumpf.SCHIEBEN

+Geschoben: False

-Please chose the trumpf by the number from 0 to 5:
+Please chose the trumpf by the number from 0 to 6:
 ```